f4exb/sdrangel/plugins/channelrx/demodpager/readme.md

 ![Character encoding dialog](../../../doc/img/PagerDemod_plugin_charset.png)

 Each row contains a mapping from a 7-bit value to a Unicode code point.
-Values should be entered in hexideicmal
+Values should be entered in hexadecimal

 <h3>10: Find</h3>